wallacepontes/code-o-share/js-dynamic-programming/README.md

 This method retains the simplicity of the recursive approach while offering the performance benefits of dynamic programming by avoiding duplicate calculations.

-### JavaScript, arrays do not always allocate a fixed memory space
+## JavaScript issues allocating memory

-You're correct that in JavaScript, arrays do not always allocate a fixed memory space like in lower-level languages such as C or C++.
+JavaScript, arrays do not always allocate a fixed memory space like in lower-level languages such as C or C++.
 Arrays are dynamically sized, and memory reallocation happens as they grow.
 This can cause performance issues, especially for large datasets or performance-critical applications, as memory allocation and resizing may occur frequently.

 To mitigate these concerns and improve performance, you can consider the following strategies: